breuxi/winkekatze/README.md

 Pinouts are currently set to a wemos d1 mini which fits nicely into such a cat.
 But I guess any 8266 excep a ESP01 will do it somehow.

 * 8266 : Wemos D1 Mini
-  * at least thee GPIOs:
+  * at least three GPIOs:
-    * Force Setup Button
+    * "Force Setup" Button
-    * LED Data input
+    * LED Data input (only one for both leds, both could(!) be controlled individually, anyway.
     * Waving "electronic" from Cat :)
 * pushbutton ( "force setup button")
 * Cat : 22cm (~9 inch) lucky cat